Slow Down/Move Over

 AAA is in the business of rescuing millions of stranded motorists across the country each year.
 At the heart of this effort are service technicians and tow truck operators who put their lives at risk each time they respond to a member’s call for help.

-Sadly, about 200 roadside workers and first responders, one every six days, loses their life at the roadside and hundreds more are injured while tending to disabled vehicles.
-Despite being passed in all 50 states, 71 percent of Americans are unaware of Move Over laws that require drivers to reduce their speed and switch lanes to protect these workers.
+Sadly, every year about 23 roadside workers and first responders (one every two weeks) loses their life at the roadside and hundreds more are injured while tending to disabled vehicles.
+Despite being passed in all 50 states, 71 percent of Americans are unaware of Move Over laws that require drivers to reduce their speed and switch lanes to protect these workers (NHTSA).

 Since 2007, AAA has been instrumental in passing Move Over laws in all states, including advocating for those laws to cover tow truck drivers and first responders.
 Additionally, AAA clubs have participated in educational and advocacy initiatives, creating public service announcements and reaching out to state legislative officials.